13-year-old boy bitten by possible shark off Fire Island, authorities investigating

 Shortly before noon today, officials said, the girl was bitten while wading in the water at a beach known as Sailors Haven on Fire Island, a barrier beach off the south shore of Long Island.

-The girl's mother told ABC News that her daughter is "hanging in there - a little overwhelmed right now."
+The girl's mother, Barbara Pollina, told ABC News that her daughter Lola is "hanging in there - a little overwhelmed right now."

 Soon after that attack, the boy was bitten while boogie boarding in the waters off another Fire Island beach, known as Atlantique, officials said.
+The two beaches are several miles apart.

-Emergency medical workers removed a piece of shark tooth from the unidentified boy's leg, which suffered a puncture wound, according to officials with the Long Island town of Islip.
-The tooth is now being analyzed to determine the type of shark that attacked.
+Emergency medical workers removed a suspected shark tooth from the unidentified boy's leg, which suffered a puncture wound, according to officials with the Long Island town of Islip.
+The tooth is now being analyzed to determine the source of the attack.

+"Both of these young kids, thank God, are okay," Islip Town Supervisor Angie Carpenter said at a press conference on Wednesday afternoon.

+Carpenter said that the boy was bitten after a wave knocked him off his boogie board.
+Lifeguard Bella Cohen took the boy to a tent and dressed his wound.
+That's when the puncture wounds were discovered, Carpenter said.

+The boy was transported by police boat to a local hospital, she said.

-Dueling responses from different officials left some confusion as to what had attacked the two young people.
+Dueling responses from different officials midday left some confusion as to what had attacked the two young people.

 Islip town officials initially confirmed that the boy's bite was indeed a shark attack, but later issued a statement saying that the 13-year-old was bit by "what may possibly have been a shark."